Azure/Azure-AI-Content-Safety-Private-Preview/Public Preview Doc.md

-### Analyze text with a custom list
+### Analyze text with a blocklist

 1. Change your method to **POST**.
 1. The relative path should be "/contentsafety/text:analyze?api-version=2023-04-30-preview"
 1. Verify that the term has been added to the list.
 In the **blocklistNames** parameter, enter the list Name you generated in the previous step.
 1. Set `breakByBlocklists: true`, so that once a blocklist is matched, the analysis will return immediately without model output.
 The default setting is `false`.
 1. Enter your subscription key, and then select **Send**.
 1. In the **Response content** box, verify the terms you entered.
-The custom list is literally matched by characters and do NOT support regex.
+The blocklist is literally matched by characters and do NOT support regex.

 #### cURL